NHS England Low Priority Treatment - Dronedarone by all Sub-ICB Locations

-Why it matters: Dronedarone was originally approved to prevent recurrence of atrial fibrillation, or to lower the heart rate in adults who have had or have non-permanent atrial fibrillation.
-In September 2011 this indication was restricted to the maintenance of normal heart rhythm in ‘persistent’ or ‘paroxysmal’ atrial fibrillation after normal heart rhythm has been restored.
-NICE clinical guideline on Atrial Fibrillation puts greater emphasis on rate rather than rhythm control and has clarified the place of dronedarone in the treatment pathway.
+Dronedarone was originally approved to prevent atrial fibrillation from coming back or to lower the heart rate in adults who have had or have non-permanent atrial fibrillation.
+In September 2011 this indication was restricted to the maintenance of normal heart rhythm in 'persistent' or 'paroxysmal' atrial fibrillation after normal heart rhythm has been restored.
+This followed a review of data that became available since its authorisation, including data from the PALLAS study.

 Performance: Loading...